testuserongithubxd/STEALTHAPI/README.md

 - All native hooks are removed
 - All DUI iframes are destroyed
+- All loaded images are removed
-- The Lua runtime is destroyed and recreated
+- The isolated resource is destroyed and recreated
 - All state (buffers, key states, fetch results) is cleared
-- A fresh isolated environment is created on next Execute
+- A fresh environment is created on next Execute

 ---